Outline the history of the hospitality and tourism industry.

-- How have technology innovations affected the growth of hospitality and tourism?
+- How have improvements in transportation influenced the growth of the hospitality and tourism industry?

-- What impact has the hospitality and tourism industry had on your geographic region of the country?
+- What are three trends affecting the hospitality and tourism industry in the 21st century?

 Related Standards of Learning